rotati/rotati.github.io/_posts/2015-01-07-implement-a-custom-enumerable-collection-class-in-ruby.md

 puts my_favorite_coffee.sort
 {% endhighlight %}

-This will blow up with the error <code>in `sort': comparison of Coffee with Coffee failed</code>.
+This will blow up with the error in __'sort': comparison of Coffee with Coffee failed__.
 This is becuase the Enumerable sort method (being called on the Array instance) does not have any idea how to sort a collection of Coffee objects.
 In order to fix this we need to implement the _spaceship operator_ method on the Coffee class.

 ### The Ruby Spaceship Operator